lagoproject/DMP/DMP.md

 ### Making data findable, including provisions for metadata:

 ● **Outline the discoverability of data (metadata provision)**.

-Specific LAGO wrappers execute the processing or simulation and posteriorly check the data-sets and will store them in EGI DataHub always with their metadata to allow gathering by services such as B2FIND.
+Specific LAGO wrappers execute the processing or simulation and posteriorly check every data-set and will store them in EGI DataHub always with their metadata, to allow gathering by services such as B2FIND.

 ● **Outline the identifiability of data and refer to standard identification mechanism.
 Do you make use of persistent and unique identifiers such as Digital Object Identifiers?**

 Data-sets will be referenced by PIDs automatically requested through EOSC B2Handle service.

 ● **Outline naming conventions used**.
 It should be based in the metadata values but an approach